-- Participate in school wide Tzedakah project. - Sign-up to participate or provide Torah Commentary in one Shabbat Service. - Save the date for your Family Service.
-Date: November 2022 - Participate in Middle School Youth Group Activities.
+- Participate in school wide Tzedakah project. - Save the date for your Family Service.
+Date: November 2023 - Participate in Middle School Youth Group Activities.

-Eighth and Ninth Grade Class
+Ninth and Tenth Grade Class

-Our Eighth and Ninth Grade Class will be led by Rabbi Wirtschafter and a series of visiting teachers who will share their expertise with our students.
+Our Ninth and Tenth Grade Class will be led by Rabbi Wirtschafter and a series of visiting teachers who will share their expertise with our students.
 Rabbi Wirtschafter will lead students in Torah Study.
 The units covered in the second hour will vary.

-Eighth and Ninth Grade Student-Led Expectations:
+Ninth and Tenth Grade Student-Led Expectations:

-- Participate in school wide Tzedakah project. - Save the date for your Family Service.
-Date: October 2022 - Sign-up to participate or provide the Torah Commentary for one Shabbat Service. - Work with Rabbi Wirtschafter on your participation in the services you sign up for. - Participate in Middle and High School Youth Group Activities.
+- Participate in school wide Tzedakah project. - Sign-up to provide the Torah Commentary for one Shabbat Service. - Participate in High School Youth Group Activities.